 Description

-West End Façade
+West End (Principal Façade)

-The central gable wall is ashlar granite with a raised chamfered base course.
-The main door is set within a deeply recessed Tudor-arched opening with five ribs (three of which are colonettes) to its canted reveal, surmounted by a hoodmould with stop-ends.
-The pair of oak doors are framed and braced tongue-and-groove sheeted, stained and varnished, with decorative strap-hinges, central ring handle strap decoration, iron beading to all sides, and a large lockcase locked from inside only.
-Above is the tall gable window of granite tracery with stained glass set within a large Gothic opening with canted sill and reveals.
-A moulded stringcourse at sill level continues across the gable and stair towers.
-Over the opening is a hoodmould with figurative stop-ends.
-Above the window, in the gable head, is a small lancet opening (a vent to the loft area) with canted reveal and wire mesh over.
-The gable has a frieze decorated with a raised Gothic arcade design.
-This frieze supports a moulded stringcourse following the line of the gable.
-A parapet rises above, finished with stepped crenellations and terminated at the apex by a square-based gabled pinnacle (panelled on three sides) with a granite cross finial.
+Above the door is a large Gothic window containing granite tracery with stained glass, set within a canted opening with canted cill and reveals.
+A moulded stringcourse at cill level continues across the gable and across the stair towers.
+A hoodmould with figurative stop-ends sits over the window.
+Higher in the gable is a small lancet opening — a ventilation slot to the loft — with canted reveal and wire mesh over.
+The gable carries a frieze decorated with a raised Gothic arcade design, which in turn supports a moulded stringcourse following the line of the gable.
+Above this rises a parapet finished with stepped crenellations, terminated at the apex by a square-based gabled pinnacle, panelled on three sides, with a granite cross finial.

 South Elevation

-The south aisle runs from the southwest tower to the southeast side chapel and is abutted by the south transept.
-The wall is squared granite rubble laid in regular courses with two snecking stones between each block, divided into five equal panels by four stepped buttresses in granite ashlar that terminate at eaves level.
-At the eaves is a moulded stringcourse with crenellated parapet over.
-Each wall panel has a traceried window (five in total) in a canted Gothic-headed opening.
+South Aisle: The aisle wall runs from the southwest tower to the south-east side chapel, abutted by the south transept.
+It is squared granite rubble laid in regular courses with two snecking stones between each block, divided into five equal bays by four stepped ashlar granite buttresses terminating at eaves level.
+There is a moulded stringcourse at eaves level and a crenellated parapet above.
+Each bay contains a traceried window set in a canted Gothic-headed opening — five windows in total.

-The south side chapel is abutted to the west by the south aisle and transept, and to the north by the chancel and sanctuary.
-The walls to the south and east are similar to the south transept but lower, with crenellations stepping up to each corner.
-There are two traceried Gothic stained glass granite windows in the south elevation with canted reveals and voussoired hoodmoulds over.
-A similar window in the east elevation has a metal grille over.
+South Side Chapel: This chapel is abutted to the west by the south aisle and transept, and to the north by the chancel and sanctuary.
+The south and east walls match the treatment of the south transept but are lower, with crenellations stepping up to each corner.
+The south elevation has two traceried Gothic stained glass granite windows with canted reveals and voussoired hoodmoulds.
+A similar window appears on the east elevation, with a metal grill over.

-The south nave wall runs from the west end gable to the apse at the east end and is a clerestory wall enclosing the body of the church.
-At ground floor it is internal (abutted by the south aisle) and arcaded.
-The first bay from the west end is dressed ashlar granite; the second and third bays are squared granite rubble laid in regular courses with two snecking stones between each block.
-The remaining bays are roughly finished squared granite blocks with clumsy repointing.
-The wall is divided into eight equal panels by stepped buttresses rising to gabled ashlar pinnacles.
-At the eaves is a moulded stringcourse with crenellated parapet over.
-The first panel is over the southwest tower; the second to sixth are over the side aisle; the seventh and eighth are over the south transept.
-Each wall panel has a traceried window in a canted Gothic-headed opening with hoodmould over.
+South Nave Wall (Clerestory): Running from the west end gable to the apse is a clerestory wall enclosing the body of the church.
+At ground floor level it is internal, abutted by the south aisle, and arcaded.
+The first bay from the west end is dressed ashlar granite; the second and third bays are squared granite rubble laid in regular courses with two snecking stones between each block; the remaining bays are roughly finished squared granite blocks with clumsy repointing.
+The wall is divided into eight equal bays by stepped buttresses rising to gabled ashlar pinnacles.
+There is a moulded stringcourse at eaves level and a crenellated parapet above.
+The first bay is over the southwest tower; the second to sixth bays are over the side aisle; the seventh and eighth are over the south transept.
+Each bay contains a traceried window in a canted Gothic-headed opening with hoodmould.

 Apse